greenbone/gvm-tools/docs/scripting.rst

     ipaddress = args.argv[1]

-The main function stores the first argument passed to the script as :envvar:`ipaddress` variable.
-Going further, we add the logic to create a target, create a new scan task for the target, start the task and print the corresponding report ID.
+→ The main function stores the first argument passed to the script as the :envvar:`ipaddress` variable.

+3. Add the logic to create a target, create a new scan task for the target, start the task and print the corresponding report ID:

 .. code-block:: python3